Alex Hayes: TV

 In 2004, Hayes was recruited by the French TV channel TPS Foot (which was bought out by Canal Plus in 2006) to cover the Premier League.
 During the next three years, he combined his duties as the full-time UK correspondent for TPS and then Canal Plus with match-day presenting, commentating and reporting.
 He covered more than 250 Barclays Premier League games during his time at TPS/Canal Plus.

 After a brief spell at Setanta, during which time he produced as well as directed an exclusive documentary on Didier Drogba, Hayes joined Sky Sports in September 2007 as their Champions League reporter.
 During his time with Sky, Hayes interviewed such stars as Eric Cantona, Gianfranco Zola, Michel Platini, Karim Benzema, Patrice Evra, Lionel Messi, Gerard Houllier, Didier Drogba and Kaka.

 Other career highlights

-Hayes is the UK correspondent for the French sports daily newspaper L'Equipe, as well as the French language radio station RTL.
+Hayes was the UK correspondent for the French sports daily newspaper L'Equipe, as well as the French language radio station RTL.